Large Fields in Differential Galois Theory: Introduction

-Theorems~\ref{inverse problem intro} and~\ref{main thm intro} provide differential analogs of results in usual Galois theory about large fields; and our strategy here, like the one there, relies on reducing to the case of Laurent series fields.
-On the one hand, Laurent series fields are large; on the other hand, any large field $k$ is existentially closed in the Laurent series field $k((t))$.
-In usual Galois theory, the proof that every finite split embedding problem for $k(x)$ has a proper solution if $k$ is large (see \cite[Main Theorem~A]{Po96}, \cite[Theorem~C]{HJ98}, \cite[Theorem~4.3]{HS05}) involved first proving such a result for large fields of the form $k=k_0((t))$; and a result in that case (see \cite[Lemma~1.4]{Po96}, \cite[Proposition~B]{HJ98}, \cite[Theorem~4.1]{HS05}) can be proven by means of patching, due to such fields being complete.
-In the current manuscript (where we restrict to fields of characteristic zero, as is common in differential Galois theory), we build on \cite[Theorem~4.2]{BHH:embed}, where it was shown that proper solutions exist to every split differential embedding problem over $k_0((t))(x)$ that is induced from a split embedding problem over $k_0(x)$.
-(That assertion in turn built on results in \cite{BHH} and \cite{BHHW}, which relied on patching methods.)
+A special case of Theorems~\ref{inverse problem intro} and~\ref{main thm intro} was proven by the first three authors in \cite{BHH}, where $k$ was required to be a Laurent series field $k_0((t))$.
+The restriction there to that case had resulted from the use of patching methods in that paper.
+In the current paper, we bring in other ideas to build on the results of \cite{BHH} and of two sequels (\cite{BHHW} and \cite{BHH:embed}), in order to obtain our theorems about function fields over large fields.
+In \cite[Theorem~4.2]{BHH:embed}, it was shown that proper solutions exist to every split differential embedding problem over $k_0((t))(x)$ that is induced from a split embedding problem over $k_0(x)$.
 Since Laurent series fields are large, the main result in this current paper also yields a new result over Laurent series fields, namely that in \cite{BHH:embed} the hypothesis on the embedding problem being induced from $k_0(x)$ can be dropped.

 As in the case of embedding problems over large fields in usual Galois theory, it is necessary in our main result to assume that the embedding problem is split.
 In usual Galois theory, this is because in order for all finite embedding problems over $k(x)$ to have proper solutions, it is necessary by \cite[I.3.4, Proposition~16]{Serre:GalCoh} for $k(x)$ to have cohomological dimension at most one; and hence for $k$ to be separably closed (not merely large).
 In differential Galois theory, every finite regular Galois extension of $k(x)$ is a Picard-Vessiot ring for a finite constant group, and so the same reason applies.
 On the other hand, in usual Galois theory, every finite embedding problem over $k(x)$ (even if not split) has a proper solution if $k$ is algebraically closed, and in fact has many such solutions in a precise sense; this implies that the absolute Galois group of $k(x)$ is free of rank $\card(k)$ (see~\cite{Po95} and~\cite{Ha95}).
 In the differential situation, it was shown in \cite[Theorem~3.7]{BHHW} that all differential embedding problems over $\C(x)$ have proper solutions.
 The main theorem of the current paper combined with Proposition~3.6 of \cite{BHHW} implies that for any algebraically closed field $k$ of infinite transcendence degree over $\Q$, every differential embedding problem over $k(x)$ has a proper solution (Corollary~\ref{cor ebp}).